joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void updateVertexData(const ofVec3f * verts, int total) ###

-If you've created your vbo with vertexes that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
-This is for 3D vbos.
+If you've created your VBO with vertices that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
+This is for 3D VBOs.

 ### void updateVertexData(const ofVec2f * verts, int total) ###

-If you've created your vbo with vertexes that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
-This is for 2D vbos as it only uses ofVe2f.
+If you've created your VBO with vertices that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
+This is for 2D VBOs as it only uses ofVe2f.

 ### void updateColorData(const ofFloatColor * colors, int total) ###

-If you've created your vbo with colors that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with colors that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.

 ### void updateNormalData(const ofVec3f * normals, int total) ###

-If you've created your vbo with normals that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with normals that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.

 ### void updateTexCoordData(const ofVec2f * texCoords, int total) ###

-If you've created your vbo with texture coordinates that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with texture coordinates that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.

 ### void updateIndexData(const ofIndexType * indices, int total) ###

-If you've created your vbo with indices that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
-Note that if you're not adding or removing vertieces you probably don't need to update the vertices.
+If you've created your VBO with indices that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
+Note that if you're not adding or removing vertices you probably don't need to update the vertices.

 ### void updateVertexData(const float * ver0x, int total) ###

-If you've created your vbo with indices that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
-Note that if you're not adding or removing vertieces you probably don't need to update the vertices.
+If you've created your VBO with indices that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
+Note that if you're not adding or removing vertices you probably don't need to update the vertices.

 ### void updateColorData(const float * color0r, int total) ###

-If you've created your vbo with colors that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with colors that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
 This version uses 3 floats for the RGB of each color instead of ofColor.

 ### void updateNormalData(const float * normal0x, int total) ###

-If you've created your vbo with normals that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with normals that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
 This version uses 3 floats for each normal instead of an ofVec3f.

 ### void updateTexCoordData(const float * texCoord0x, int total) ###

-If you've created your vbo with texture coordinates that are using GL_DYNAMIC_DRAW then you can update the vertexes at any time.
+If you've created your VBO with texture coordinates that are using GL_DYNAMIC_DRAW then you can update the vertices at any time.
 This version uses 2 floats for each tex coord instead of an ofVec2f.

 ### GLuint getVertId() ###
 ### GLuint getColorId() ###